 checking a TV remote controller

-An infrared remote control unit sends messages, using infrared ‘light’ to recorders and televisions.
-Point a remote controller at a light sensor and it may be able to pick up the signal.
-This likely works...
+visitors this year: 101 An infrared remote control unit sends messages, using infrared ‘light’ to recorders and televisions.
+Point a remote controller at a light sensor and it may be able to pick up the...

-An infrared remote control unit sends messages, using infrared ‘light’ to recorders and televisions.
-Point a remote controller at a light sensor and it may be able to pick up the signal.
-This likely works...
+visitors this year: 101 An infrared remote control unit sends messages, using infrared ‘light’ to recorders and televisions.
+Point a remote controller at a light sensor and it may be able to pick up the...

-Often used elaborately to produce a makeshift colorimeter, the light is very useful for many biology and chemistry experiments on rates of reactions.
-As monochromatic light is less important with turbid solutions the makeshift...
+visitors this year: 123 Often used elaborately to produce a makeshift colorimeter, the light is very useful for many biology and chemistry experiments on rates of reactions.
+As monochromatic light is less important with...

-Nicola Terry hitches a ride on the Heatseekers vehicle in Cambridge as speaks with Dawn Morley.
-Dawn explains how their infra red camera is able to see where a house loses its heat.
-They...
+visitors this year: 320 Nicola Terry hitches a ride on the Heatseekers vehicle in Cambridge as speaks with Dawn Morley.
+Dawn explains how their infra red camera is able to see where a house...

 Podcast: Play in new window

-When the news told of the discovery of ‘another’ Mona Lisa, Roger Frost visited local inventor Lawrence Robinson of OPUS Instruments.
-He learned about the OSIRIS infra-red camera which had been used to verify...
+visitors this year: 262 When the news told of the discovery of ‘another’ Mona Lisa, Roger Frost visited local inventor Lawrence Robinson of OPUS Instruments.
+He learned about the OSIRIS infra-red camera which had...

 Podcast: Play in new window